 Taxi apps have faced legal issues since the beginning; they may or may not be legal at the time of this reading!! 🙂 If you use one, be sure you know what your fare should be (based on the standard zoned taxi rates) before requesting & agreeing to a ride via an app.
 Popular apps for calling taxis in Colombia include

-InDriver (you put in the fare you wish to pay & a driver accepts)
+InDrive (you put in the fare you wish to pay & a driver accepts)

 Uber (although some have not had good experiences with this in Colombia)